 - Submits the signed original DPP-198 to the SSW;

-- Secures the signatures of the agency foster parent on the adoption assistance agreements and:
+- Secures the signatures of the PCP foster parent on the DPP-1258 and:

-- Provides the original to the recruitment and certification family services office supervisor in the region of the agency foster family’s residence; and
+- Provides the original to the R&C FSOS in the region of the PCP foster family’s residence; and

-- Provides copies to the children’s benefits worker, the regional billing specialist and the agency foster adoptive family;
+- Provides copies to the children’s benefits worker (CBW), the regional billing specialist, and the PCP foster adoptive family.

 - Verifies in writing that the foster family has received appropriate training and preparation regarding the child and adoption issues;

 - A cover memo;

 - Copy of the family’s original PCP adoptive home study packet;

 - Copy of the family’s current training record and background check;

 - DPP-195 (upon receipt of the family’s signature);